Stephen Westfall: Exhibitions

 After Westfall received his MFA in 1978 from the University of California, Santa Barbara, he had his first solo exhibition in 1984 at Tracey Garet in New York’s East Village and earned reviews that took note of his particular brand of geometric abstraction.
-Exhibitions followed during the 1980s and into the 1990s at Daniel Newburg Gallery in New York, Galerie Paal in Munich, Germany and Galerie Wilma Lock in St. Gallen, Switzerland.
-An exhibition of paintings took place at Andre Emmerich Gallery in New York in 1995, followed by several exhibitions at Galerie Zurcher in Paris.
+During the 1980s and 1990s, he continued to have more exhibitions: They were held at Daniel Newburg Gallery in New York, Galerie Paal in Munich, Germany and Galerie Wilma Lock in St. Gallen, Switzerland.
+In 1995, an exhibition of paintings took place at Andre Emmerich Gallery in New York, followed by several exhibitions in Paris at Galerie Zurcher.
 Recent work has been exhibited at Kunstgaleriebonn in Germany, David Richard Gallery in Santa Fe, Galerie Gisela Clement in Germany, Robischon Gallery in Denver, LA Projects in Germany, and Anne Morreseri-Marlio Galerie, Switzerland.

-Westfall has been included in several important survey exhibitions of abstract painting including Abstraction/abstractions, geometries provisoires at the Musée d’art Moderne in Saint-Etienne, France in 1997 and in both exhibitions titled Conceptual Abstraction, first at Sidney Janis Gallery in 1991 and in the exhibition that revisited that show which took place at the Hunter College Art Gallery in 2012.
+Over the years, Westfall has been included in several survey exhibitions of abstract painting, including Abstraction/abstractions, geometries provisoires at the Musée d’art Moderne in Saint-Etienne, France, in 1997.
+He was also in both exhibitions titled Conceptual Abstraction, the first at Sidney Janis Gallery in 1991, and next in the exhibition that revisited that show which took place at the Hunter College Art Gallery in 2012.

-Works by the artist are in the collections of the Whitney Museum of American Art in New York, the Kemper Museum in Kansas City, the Louisiana Museum in Humlebaek, Denmark, the Albertina Museum in Vienna, the Munson Williams Proctor Museum in Utica, New York, the Baltimore Museum of Art, the Museum of Fine Arts, Boston and the Santa Barbara Museum of Art.
+Westfall's works are in the collections of the Whitney Museum of American Art in New York, the Kemper Museum in Kansas City, the Louisiana Museum in Humlebaek, Denmark, the Albertina Museum in Vienna, the Munson Williams Proctor Museum in Utica, New York, the Baltimore Museum of Art, the Museum of Fine Arts, Boston and the Santa Barbara Museum of Art.

 His writing has appeared in Art in America, Vogue (magazine), Flash Art, New York (magazine), Hyperallergic, The New York Times, Arts Magazine, ARTnews, Partisan Review, and The New Criterion.